TerriaJS/DataProviders/datasources.md

 title: Supported data sources
 permalink: /datasources/
 ---
+# Introduction
+This guide is for data custodians providing data that will be shown on a TerriaJS instance.
+This includes:

+- providers of data directly to National Map, including Geoscience Australia, and the ABS,
+- providers of data to National Map indirectly through a CKAN portal, including data.gov.au, data.vic.gov.au and so on.
+- providers of data to other TerriaJS-based sites, including Northern Australia and AREMI

+Specifically, if you are managing a geospatial data source such as GeoServer, ArcGIS, or individual spatial files such GeoJSON or KML, this guide is for you.

+# Overview

 Terria can display data from a wide range of data sources.
 The key principles are:

 - data is loaded directly from your data source into the user's browser